KDRAMALOVE KOREAN DRAMA REVIEWS

 Do Hyeon Seo (Keum Sae Rok) graduated from university with a degree in piano performance but now several years later she is having troubles making ends meet financially just giving piano lessons and doing odd jobs like food deliveries for various cafes in the city.
 Because of her money troubles she lacks self-esteem and struggles with depression at times.
 She does have one dear older female friend named Kim Jin Kyeong (Jeon Hye Jin, Ruler Of Your Own World, Mother, My Liberation Notes, Agency) who helps her out when she can; her friend runs her own restaurant and has two adorable young children, boy and girl (Choi E Jun, Kim Yun Seul) who take piano lessons from Hyeon Seo and who enjoy the special tteokbokki (Korean spicy rice cakes dish) she makes while taking care of them.

-While she was a university student Hyeon Seo had fallen in love with an ambitious fellow student named Ji Su Ho (Noh Sang Hyun) and they had joined forces in making music together.
+While she was a university student Hyeon Seo had fallen in love with an ambitious business student named Ji Su Ho (Noh Sang Hyun) and they had joined forces in producing music videos together.
 However after graduation they had broken up and drifted apart.
 Su Ho became the CEO of his own music marketing firm that was pretty successful but the stress began affecting his health, so much so that he even fainted on the job from exhaustion.

 His doctor tells him to take a month off and just rest.
 "Take up a hobby, that can help you relax" he is told.
 Su Ho's friend and business partner Hong Chang Sik (Kwon Seung Woo) suggests taking piano lessons as the hobby and he calls a random name out of the phone book for a piano tutor and ... you guessed it: the person he calls is Su Ho's old estranged girlfriend Hyeon Seo!